vocdoni/docs/docs/deployment/gateway.md

 dvotenode_1  | 2020-10-19T14:01:20Z	INFO	dvotenode/dvotenode.go:403	using custom pubKey 020ea27524f0daa120d9f04a1aaebb82944137e4eb675f0510c216c299a9412ab4
 ```

-This is the public key that identifies your gateway node, and will be used to add your node to the (for now permissioned) list of public gateways of Vocdoni.
+This is the public key that identifies your gateway node, and will be used to add your node to the list of public gateways of Vocdoni. **This is the value you have to share with other participants.**

 Now the node is syncing, you can track the progress with: